joshuateoh/bytecode_audio/readme.txt

-audio_snapshot — Obtain a snapshot of the audio data audio_startCapture — Begins capturing audio audio_stopCapture — Stops the audio capturing process
+audio_snapshot — Obtain a snapshot of the audio data audio_startCapture — Begins capturing audio audio_stopCapture — Stops the audio capturing process audio_getActiveMixers -  Obtain a list of mixers that have lines that are currently open audio_getBuffer - Retrieve the entire data in the buffer audio_playBuffer - Plays the entire audio buffer audio_saveBuffer -  Saves the entire audio buffer into a file audio_killAllLines -  Kills all audio lines in Scilab audio_killLine -  Kills an audio line

 Experimental
 This toolbox also contains 2 experimental functions that allow for some simple speech recognition.
 Currently, users will need to provide thier own acoustic model, dictionary and language model in order to use the functions.